keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/taskdefinition.md

 differentiated by the `spec` section:

-* The `custom-runtime` runner provides a standard Kubernetes application container.
+* The `custom-runtime` runner provides a standard Kubernetes application container that is run as part of a Kubernetes job..
-  You the runner, an application, and its runtime dependencies.
+  You define the runner, an application, and its runtime dependencies.
   This gives you the flexibility to define tasks using the lanugage and facilities of your choice,